 Kompany's Burnley secure promotion to the Premier League

-London (AFP) – Burnley secured promotion back to the Premier League at the first time of asking after Vincent Kompany's men won 2-1 at Middlesbrough on Friday.
+London (AFP) – Burnley boss Vincent Kompany said even he is surprised at the speed at which his side secured promotion to the Premier League after they won 2-1 at Middlesbrough on Friday.

 A 19-game unbeaten league run has taken the Clarets 19 points clear of third-placed Luton, who have just six games remaining, at the top of the Championship.

+"It's Easter and there's seven games to go and we're already celebrating.
+We didn't expect it," Kompany told Sky Sports.

+"We wanted to experience this at some point but quicker is better sometimes as well."

-The decision to act swiftly to land former Manchester City captain Kompany after his first managerial spell at Anderlecht came to an end has proved a masterstroke.
+The decision to act swiftly to land the former Manchester City captain after his first managerial spell at Anderlecht came to an end has proved a masterstroke.

-Many feared the worst when the Clarets' six-year stay in the English top flight came to an end last season.
+Many feared the worst when Burnley's six-year stay in the English top flight came to an end last season.

 Due to the terms of a controversial leveraged takeover by an American consortium in late 2020, a "significant proportion" of a £65 million ($78 million) loan had to be repaid when they were relegated.